wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

 ### How to take thread dump of the process

-In some cases Waves team requires `thread dump` to detect momory leaks.
+In some cases Waves team requires `thread dump` to troubleshoot momory leaks.

 To take `thread dump` of the process you can use standard java-utility `jstack $PID > thread_dump.txt` (`pid` of the process - `pgrep -f waves`).